12 Beautiful Post and Beam Homes – Traditional Meets Modern

 It cleverly combines a mix of drywall and wood throughout to accentuate all the wooden beams and features.

 For our last home, we bring you a video tour of the very attractive Lakewood home.

-Not only is this home well designed to blend in well with the surroundings, it is also extremely energy efficient.
-Solar hot water, electricity and geothermal heat were among a few of the green elements included in the build of this eco friendly home.
+Not only is this home well designed to blend in well with the surroundings, but it is also extremely energy efficient.
+Solar hot water, electricity, and geothermal heat were among a few of the green elements included in the build of this eco-friendly home.